nkymark/nkymark.github.io/_posts/2022-11-30-SPMBChair.md

 Mark Ng will be chairing the Lecture Session #2.
 PhD researcher Scot Davidson will also be presenting on "Seizure Classification Using BERT NLP and a Comparison of Source Isolation Techniques with Two Different Time-Frequency Analysis".

-Please use [this link](https://isip.piconepress.com/conferences/ieee_spmb/2022/html/program.shtml) to access the latest and most up-to-date program of the symposium.
+Please use [this link](https://isip.piconepress.com/conferences/ieee_spmb/2022/html/program.shtml) to access the latest and most up-to-date technical program.

 Full papers should be available for access on the IEEE Xplore in February 2023.